Social Media Tips

-Using social media effectively can lead to great exposure for your research.
+Using social media effectively can lead to great exposure for your research, providing opportunities for connection, networking, collaboration and impact far beyond the reach of traditional scholarly communications.

 A section of this guide titled 7 Ways to Write Attention-Grabbing Titles for Social Media Content offers the following advice: